morganthomas/winning-arguments/winning-arguments.md

 In order to investigate further, we shall abandon contrived examples, look at some statements from books that are in my house, and try to translate them into first-order logic.

+**This cake is well named, as it has a very delicate consistency.**

+(Irma S. Rombauer.
+The Joy of Cooking.
+Simon & Schuster Inc.)

+((this cake is well named) and (this cake is delicate in consistency))

 ## Truth

 ## Reasons